Cheat Sheet:

 The world’s most popular musical returns to Australia, taking centre stage at Handa Opera on Sydney Harbour

-Who was the composer?
+Who is the composer?

 What happens in the story?